-At the time of this update (2018), we generally just send patient to a local compounding pharmacy.
-Betahistine can also be easily obtained through US compounding pharmacies, with a prescription.
+At the time of this update (2019), we generally just send patient to a local compounding pharmacy.
+Betahistine can be easily obtained through US compounding pharmacies, with a prescription.
 It is difficult to see why an inert substance must be prescribed, but nevertheless, this is the situation in the US.
 Betahistine can be ordered at the very lowest prices from large compounding pharmacies.
-As of 2018, the "out of pocket" cost in the US is typically about $50/month.
+As of 2019, the "out of pocket" cost in the US is typically about $50/month.
 If you are charged more, perhaps you should find a different pharmacy.

 For those who want the quick answer, nobody has a reasonable rationale of why betahistine should work for dizziness.
 Following is the longer explanation.

 |H3||presynaptic||autoreceptor (reduces histamine)|